grahampugh/grahampugh.github.io/_posts/2023-08-16-introducing-jcds2.md

 comments: true
 ---

-🎉🥳🍾🪅 **Jamf Pro is introducing a new and official API endpoint for uploading packages to the Jamf Cloud Distribution Point.** 🎉🥳🍾🪅
+**Jamf Pro is introducing a new Jamf Cloud Distribution Point (JCDS), including an official API endpoint for uploading packages.** 🎉🥳🍾🪅

-This promises to provide Jamf Pro Cloud customers with a reliable method for uploading packages.
+This promises to provide Jamf Pro Cloud customers with a reliable method for automated package uploads.
 This blog post explains what you need to know in order to set up scripts that will perform these updates.

+## When is this happening?

 The change happens when Jamf switch over customers' instances to JCDS 2.0.
-Jamf has informed standard customers in the US regions that they are enabling JCDS2 starting on 26 August 2023.
-Upgrades to JCDS2 are happening on a regionalized basis and Jamf is communicating upgrades directly to customers.

-Having advocated for this for many years, my `JamfPackageUploader` processor for AutoPkg is embracing this new endpoint for JCDS users.
-A new `jcds2_mode` has now been added to use this endpoint.
-The former `jcds_mode` method, which used the unofficial "v3" API, no longer works for Jamf Cloud instances that have been switched over to JCDS 2.
-During the transition period, admins will have to select the appropriate mode for their instance.

-Once all regions have been transitioned, I will remove `jcds_mode`, and `jcds2_mode` will become the default.
-I'll explain that in a future blog post.
+Jamf has already begun upgrading U.S. region Q.A. and Sandbox instances to JCDS 2.0, and will then begin enabling U.S.-hosted instances in the coming weeks, followed later by other regions.
+Please see [Jamf's JCDS Release History page](https://learn.jamf.com/bundle/jamf-cloud-distribution-service-release-notes/page/Release_History.html) for additional details.

 ## Introduction to the workflow for uploading a package via the API